microsoft/Codex-CLI/Installation.md

 3. Setup your Bash Codex CLI environment.

    In the Codex CLI folder, there is a folder named `scripts` where you will find a `bash_setup.sh` script which is used to setup the Bash environment.

-	Run the following commands to setup your environment, the script will prompt for Organization id, API key and engine id:
+   Run the following commands to set up your environment, the script will prompt for Organization id, API key and engine id:
 	```
 	cd scripts
 	source bash_setup.sh